mabel-dev/opteryx/docs/SQL Reference/Working with SQL/50 Relation Constructors.md

 ## Using `VALUES`

-`VALUES` allows you to create a multicolumn temporary relation where the values in the relation are explicitly defined in the statement.
+`VALUES` allows you to create a multi-column temporary relation where the values in the relation are explicitly defined in the statement.

 A simple example is as follows: